Fall at Acadia National Park

 Jordan Stream trail, on opposite side of the stream from the carriage path, follows the water on its way to the sea.
 The trail is NOT an easy walk!

-We took the Easy Walk on the carriage road, and encountered two walkers, two people on bikes, and two people on horseback.
+No hikers chose to access the path across the stream from where we explored.
+The firm path we strode along provided an Easy Walk and only two walkers, two people on bikes, and two people on horseback crossed our path.
 Otherwise we had the area to ourselves.

 DSC01871